FREQUENTLY ASKED QUESTIONS

 How does the contest work?

 Once we receive the entries from the students, the poems and essays are sent on to our judges.
 They go through the entries and less than 50% are accepted to be published.
 The judges then go through the entries that were accepted and narrow the entries to pick out the top 10 poems.
 The students that are accepted to be published are notified.
 Once the student verifies the entry is his or her original work and grants permission to be published then the entry is included in the anthology.
+Our judges then go through the entries to pick out the top ten winners for each grade division.

 When can I expect to receive the book that I ordered?